PGScatalog/pgs-harmonizer/README.md

 A pipeline to format and harmonize [Polygenic Score (PGS) Catalog Scoring Files](http://www.pgscatalog.org/downloads/#dl_ftp) within and between different genome builds.

+_External users NB: the pipeline will run very slowly if only rsIDs are given, because it looks up each rsID in 200 variant batches using the Ensembl API.
+There are ways to speed this up by looking up the total set of rsIDs once using the `EnsemblMappings/var2location_3738.pl` script and the public MySQL connection._

 ## Requirements
 - Python packages: requests, pandas, pyliftover, tqdm, cyvcf2
+- VCFs from Ensembl (in `/map/vcf_ref/`) or a specific cohort (in `/map/cohort_ref/`).
+Ensembl VCFs can be downloaded by running the `DownloadMappings.py` script in the project directory.

 ## Current options
 <pre>$ python ./Harmonize.py -h